 First, let’s talk about what migraines are.
 We will then discuss how one woman found relief and how you can do so also.
 Migraines are not just really bad headaches.
 They are neurological in origin and have neurological symptoms in addition to head pain.
 Migraines often run in families.
 They affect people of all ages.
-Even babies as young as 18 months have been seen to have migraines.
+Even babies as young as 18 months can have migraines.
 Women get them 3 times more often than men.
-Here are some statistics about migraines you may find interesting:
+Here are some statistics you may find interesting:

 - 39 million people in the US and 1 billion worldwide have migraines

-- Migraines are the 3rd most prevalent illness around the globe
+- They are the 3rd most prevalent illness around the globe

-- 90 percent of migraine sufferers have a family history of migraines
+- 90 percent of migraineurs have a family history of migraines

-- Migraines are the 6th most disabling illness in the world
+- They are the 6th most disabling illness in the world

-- Over 4 million people have chronic daily migraines with at least 15 migraines in a month’s time
+- Over 4 million people have chronic daily migraines with at least 15 episodes in a month’s time

-- Throbbing pain usually affects one side of the head only, but in a third of the cases both sides are affected
+- Throbbing pain usually affects one side of the head only (but can also affect both sides)

 - Attacks last from 4 to 72 hours